the-ozet/the-ozet.github.io/index.md

 category: OZET
 ---

-**OZET** is an ongoing artistic collaboration that encompasses a variety of live performances, films, studio-produced song recordings, and a band.
+<span class="ozet-style">OZET</span> is an ongoing artistic collaboration that encompasses a variety of live performances, films, studio-produced song recordings, and a band.
 Each piece of the project draws on and expands the fictional history of the Collective Sphere OZET.

 <h2 class="hp-title">Latest</h2>
 <div class="row" id="latest-work">